cloudevents/spec/cloudevents/working-drafts/xml-format.md

 * A set of CloudEvent context attribute XML elements.
 * An OPTIONAL `<data>` XML element.

+The `<event>` element MUST NOT contain any direct child text nodes with non-whitespace content.

 Example _(XML preamble and namespace definitions omitted for brevity)_:

 ``` xml